-OutlookVim : Use Vim to edit the body of an email from Microsoft Outlook
+OutlookVim : Use Vim to edit the body of an email for Microsoft Outlook

 For Windows users, this plugin will allow you to add a button in Microsoft Outlook which will create a new buffer in Vim with the body of the current email.
 The buffer can be edited in: